sunnytreesoftware/cms/README.md

-# MVC Horse's Proprietary CMS Developed with Laravel
+# Open Source CMS, Developed by MVC Horse using Laravel